top of page

 Another area where Abbie suggested a structural change was with my prologue.
 I like a good prologue.
 I used one in Jackpot and I had one in The Last App.
 Abbie suggested ditching my initial two-page prologue, which was almost an 'academic' discussion on how new technology had often failed to live up to its promises, and replacing it with the first paragraph of chapter one as a stand-alone prologue.
 After a lot of thought, I decided to go with Abbie's suggestion.
 My new prologue was much more in the style of the book to come: it was shorter, snappier, and no longer a type of text-book treatise that might have put some readers off.

-There was many other 'minor' issues to deal with, often signalled by Abbie simply commenting, 'Does this drive the story forward?' or 'Is this really necessary?'
+There were many other 'minor' issues to deal with, often signalled by Abbie simply commenting, 'Does this drive the story forward?' or 'Is this really necessary?'
 Nice ways of saying it doesn't and it isn't, but leaving the decision to me.
 Important observations which, I feel, come from the 'fresh eye' that I think an editor brings to the manuscript when the author is no longer capable of seeing it.

 So, editing, second time around?
 Once again, I feel I learned so much and my book has been improved immeasurable by the process.
 Being a (near) debut author (it's only my second novel), I see all the observations and suggestions made by an editor as opportunities to improve my work.
 It's certainly an eye-opening process: just when you sit back and think 'it's done' is exactly the time that you need a fresh pair of eyes to say, 'Well, maybe not...'

-2 views0 comments
+9 views0 comments

 bottom of page